2023 Solar Incentives Guide for Norwalk, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you have a net metering agreement in place with your Norwalk utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some places, this credit is dollar-for-dollar, while in other places you might be refunded a percentage of the value.
+- Net Metering: Net metering factors in once your solar panels are up and running.
+If you've signed a net metering agreement with your Norwalk utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in other areas you might be refunded a percentage of the value.

 Best Solar Financing